 Lifemark Whistler physiotherapy was established in 1981.
 The clinic utilizes its unique Whistler expertise treating elite level athletes.
 All clients are offered a hands-on, sport medicine approach and treatment that includes an education process empowering clients to take an active role in their own recovery.

-Visitors in the area for a few days, a weekend or full-time residents, are invited to experience the first rate care that the clinic's Whistler physiotherapists and registered massage therapists provide.
+Whether you are visiting for a few days, a weekend or are a full-time resident, we invite you to experience the care that the clinic's Whistler physiotherapists and registered massage therapists provide.

 We also stock a large supply of health, athletic and safety products.
 Please see the full list here: